• Skip to primary navigation

 For nurses, tax deductions are a great way to improve your tax refund.
 But keep your receipts to ensure you don’t miss out!

 As a nurse, midwife or health professional, it’s common to purchase work-related items and pay for them yourself.
-And these out-of-pocket expenses are often valid tax deductions for nurses, and claimable on your next tax return.
+And these out-of-pocket expenses are often valid tax deductions for nurses and are claimable on your next tax return.

-We’ve covered a range of tax tips and tax deductions all nurses should read to boost your refund.
+Below, we’ve covered a range of tax tips and tax deductions all nurses should read to help boost their refund.

-While each individual is different, the items below are usually classified as tax deductions for nurses.
+While each person is different, the items below are usually classified as tax deductions for nurses.
 Remember, you’ll need to keep receipts and documentation for any expenses you claim.

-• Memberships and union fees: If you pay a membership fee to a nursing industry body or if you pay dues to a union, you can claim these costs.
+• Membership and nursing union fees: If you pay a membership fee to a nursing industry body or if you pay to be part of a union, you can claim these costs.

-• Computer/Laptop: If you have to use your personal computer or laptop for work, you can claim depreciation costs for these items (based on a percentage of legitimate work-related use).
+• Computer or laptop: If you need to use your personal computer or laptop for work, you can claim depreciation costs for these items based on a percentage of legitimate work-related use.
+It’s best to contact a tax agent, like Etax, to work this out.

 • Mobile phone: You can claim a percentage of your mobile phone bill if you use your mobile for work related phone calls.